zbirenbaum/SealFaceRecognition/README.md

                 └── photo3.jpg
     ├─── processed
 ```
+In the ./data folder, there should be a probe folder for probe images, unprocessed folder for your unprocessed training data, processed folder where training data will be stored after being pre-processed.
 We will show you how to upload your data to AWS in step 3 of setting up SEALNET

 # Connect to AWS for new user